AryanRogye/ComfyEditor/README.md

 # ComfyEditor

-Building a text editor has always been something i've always wanted to do, since i've learned programming before swift, always attempted to do this in C, C++, etc, but after learning the apple ecosystem, i've been vibing with building out a editor with `NSTextView`
+Building a text editor has always been something I've always wanted to do, since I've learned programming before swift, I always attempted to do this in C, C++, etc, but after learning the Apple ecosystem, I've been vibing with building out an editor with `NSTextView`

 This project is an exploration of editor internals, input handling, and Vim-style navigation on macOS.